frederickaplan/fdh/files/PART4/fdh-4-1.md

 **Droit à l’oubli (France)** : “Droit à l’oubli” officially recognized in French Law in 2010.

-**Right to know (US):** the right of free speech according to the First Amendment, and the right to know.
+**Right to know (US):** the right of free speech according to the First Amendment, and the right of society to know.
+Stronger than personal rights.
+Tension US/EU.

 **Costeja case (2014)**: May 13, 2014 the European Court of Justice legally solidified that the "right to be forgotten” is a human right when they ruled against Google in the Costeja case.

 **Right to be forgotten -> Right to erasure**.
 As of May 2014, Google had removed 1,390,838 URLs.
 Incl Facebook (11,973 URLs) YouTube (5,999 removed), Twitter (4,588 removed).
 However, you can access them from outside Europe.

 **Right to be forgotten vs Right to privacy.** Right to privacy constitutes information that is not publicly known, whereas the right to be forgotten involves removing information that was publicly known at a certain time and not allowing third parties to access the information.